Json-Ram/Json-Ram/README.md

-# Hey there 👋😁

-## I'm Jason, a Full Stack Web Developer from Vancouver, BC!
+# Hey there!
+I'm Jason, a Full Stack Web Developer from Vancouver, BC!

 - 📝 Currently Learning: TypeScript, Next.js;
 - 👷‍♂️ Currently Working on: A car rental website built on Next.js;